rideau-info.com

-Your location: Rideau Region > Rideau Waterway Home > History
+Your location: Rideau Canal Home Page > History Home Page

 What sets the Rideau apart from other lakes and river systems is its rich history.
 The oldest continuously operated canal in North America, the locks work today much as they did when first opened in 1832.
-Back then, the Rideau was a wilderness of lakes, rivers and swamps.
-In the middle of this wilderness, with many men dying from malaria, an engineering marvel was created, the Rideau Canal.
+The canal, built in a wild frontier of lakes, rivers and swamps is an engineering marvel and a testament to human genius, sacrifice, and perseverance.

-This section will allow you to explore the history of the area from the formation of the rocks, to the Rideau's use today as a vacation paradise.
+This page is a jumping off point for you to explore the fascinating history of this area from the formation of the rocks, to the Rideau's use today as a vacation paradise and a living showcase of Canadian heritage.
+Use the links below to start your exploration

 General History